Gan Siow Huang

-Before entering politics, Gan served in the Republic of Singapore Air Force (RSAF) and attained the rank Brigadier-General, becoming the first woman to hold a general rank in the Singapore Armed Forces (SAF).
+Before entering politics, Gan served in the Republic of Singapore Air Force (RSAF) and attained the rank of Brigadier-General, becoming the first woman to hold a general rank in the Singapore Armed Forces (SAF).
 She served as Chief of Staff – Air Staff between 2019 and 2020.

-Gan made her political debut in the 2020 general election when she contested as a PAP candidate in Marymount SMC and won with 55.04% of the vote against Progress Singapore Party's Ang Yong Guan.
+Gan made her political debut in the 2020 general election as a PAP candidate in Marymount SMC, defeating Ang Yong Guan from the Progress Singapore Party (PSP) with 55.04% of the vote.
 After being elected, she was appointed Minister of State for Education and Manpower.

 Education

-Gan was educated at Victoria Junior College before she was awarded the Singapore Armed Forces Merit Scholarship (Women) in 1993 to study at the London School of Economics, from which she graduated in 1996 with a Bachelor of Science degree in economics.
+Gan was educated at Raffles Girls Secondary and Victoria Junior College before she was awarded the Singapore Armed Forces Merit Scholarship (Women) in 1993 to study at the London School of Economics, from which she graduated in 1996 with a Bachelor of Science degree in economics.
 She had also attended the command and staff course at the New Zealand Defence College in 2003.

 Gan subsequently went on to complete a Master of Business Administration degree in 2010 under the Sloan Fellows programme at the MIT Sloan School of Management.